humdek-unibe-ch/smx-dep-zlog/README.md

 # A Wrapper Repo for the zlog Project

 This repository solely serves as a wrapper for the zlog project to create a deb package from the latest release.

-Unfortunately, this is necessary because LGPL (under which is zlog is published) does not allow static linking.
+Note that the library was slightly altered to avoid priority inversion problems.
+The changes only concern the runtime part of zlog but not the initialisation part as zlog is initialised in the main thread of Streamix.

-- To compile the zlog project simply type `make`.
+To compile the zlog project simply type `make`.
-- To generate the deb packages simply type `make dpkg`.